The Boat Race: History of the women's race

 From the first women's event in 1927, the Women's Boat Race was run separately from the men's event until 2015.
 There was significant inequality between the two events.
-Changes in recent years, arising significantly from the sponsorship of Newton Investment Management, have made the two races more equal: both events have been held together on The Tideway since 2015, and there are new training facilities for the women, comparable to those of the men, since 2016.
+Changes in the mid 2010s, arising significantly from the sponsorship of Newton Investment Management, have made the two races more equal: both events have been held together on The Tideway since 2015, and there are new training facilities for the women, comparable to those of the men, since 2016.

 Courses

-The 1st Boat Race took place at Henley-on-Thames in 1829 but the event was subsequently officially held along the Thames, mostly the Championship Course, until the 2021 race which was moved to the River Great Ouse both due the COVID-19 pandemic and safety concerns under Hammersmith Bridge.
+The 1st Boat Race took place at Henley-on-Thames in 1829 but the event was subsequently officially held along the Thames, mostly the Championship Course, except the 2021 race which was moved to the River Great Ouse due the COVID-19 pandemic and safety concerns under Hammersmith Bridge.
 Unofficial races were held during the Second World War at various locations.

 The Championship Course

 The Championship Course is 4 miles and 374 yards (6.779 km) from Putney to Mortlake, passing Hammersmith and Barnes, following an S shape, east to west.
 The start and finish are marked by the University Boat Race Stones on the south bank.
-The clubs' presidents toss a coin (the 1829 sovereign) before the race for the right to choose which side of the river (station) they will row on: their decision is based on the weather, the speed of the flood tide, and how the three bends in the course might favour their crew's pace.
+The clubs' presidents toss a coin (an 1829 gold sovereign) before the race for the right to choose their station (i.e. which side of the river they will row on): their decision is based on the weather, the speed of the flood tide, and how the three bends in the course might favour their crew's pace.
 The north station ('Middlesex') has the advantage of the first and last bends, and the south ('Surrey') station the other, longer bend.

-During the race the coxes compete for the fastest current, which lies at the deepest part of the river, frequently leading to clashes of blades and warnings from the umpire.
+During the race the coxes compete to get their own boat into the fastest current, which lies at the deepest part of the river, frequently leading to clashes of blades and warnings from the umpire.
 A crew that gets a lead of more than a boat's length can cut in front of their opponent, making it extremely difficult for the trailing crew to gain the lead.
 For this reason the tactics of the race are generally to go fast early on, and it is unusual for the leading crew to change after halfway (though this happened in 2003, 2007 and 2010).

 Save for three Victorian instances, each race is rowed westwards, but starts during the incoming (known as flood) tide, so that the crews are rowing with, not against, the fast stream.
 At the conclusion of the race, the boats come ashore at the shared shingle of the two boat clubs in Chiswick, a few metres west of Chiswick Bridge.
 Here, shortly after the race, the Boat Race trophy is presented to the winning crew.
 It is traditional for the winning side to throw their cox into the Thames to celebrate their achievement.